XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Brad Jacobs

-Well we've got about $500 million left on the repurchase program authorization but it's not the only application of capital and we will have to be more disciplined even more disciplined than we always have been on stock buybacks because there's more risk and uncertainty in the future so it's not the highest priority for us to go buyback shares but I don’t rule it out and we would we would announce that retroactively not perspective so we would announce any share repurchases we did at the end of the quarter not ahead of time.
+Well we've got about $500 million left on the repurchase program authorization, but it's not the only application of capital and we will have to be more disciplined -- even more disciplined than we always have been on stock buybacks, because there's more risk and uncertainty in the future.
+So, it's not the highest priority for us to go buy back shares, but I don’t rule it out.
+And we would announce that retroactively, not prospectively.
+So, we would announce any share repurchases we did at the end of the quarter, not ahead of time.

 Ari Rosa

 Sure.
-Thanks a lot guys.
+Makes a lot of sense.
 Thanks for the time.

 Brad Jacobs